 Namaste and welcome to Sarvanga Yoga!

 The Sanskrit word Sarvanga is made up of two parts "Sarva" meaning all or whole and "Anga" meaning limbs or body.
-Altogether it can be taken to mean All Limbs or Whole Body and reflects the holistic nature of yoga and my approach to complementary therapies.
+Altogether it can be taken to mean All Limbs or Whole Body and reflects the holistic nature of yoga and the ethos of the studio.

 "Good for the body is the work of the body, good for the soul the work of the soul, and good for either the work of the other."